 The hike started out on steep dusty tracks, challenging me at first as my lungs made sense of the thin air.
 In time, with my walking stick in hand and music in my ears, I pulled ahead and separated from the group Ya Ting and I had found and joined at the hostel after the first kilometer and remained solo for the rest of the trek.

-It was brilliant, turning from dirt to snow at around the fifth kilometer mark.
+It was brilliant, turning from dirt to snow at around the five kilometer mark.

 At first, I didn’t really know what to do, as I have no experience with snow.
-It doesn’t snow in Los Angeles, or anywhere else I’ve lived in Southern California, so I’m completely helpless in inclement weather.
+It doesn’t snow in Los Angeles, or anywhere else I’ve lived in Southern California, so I’m completely helpless in this type of inclement weather.

 I was jubilant.
 I looked around and realized that in that moment, I wanted no other company than my own.